3 Days in Fort Myers Itinerary (Plus Travel Tips)

 If you love bird-watching and nature, then you will also want to add the drive through J.N.
 “Ding” Darling National Wildlife Refuge.
 This one-way 4-mile refugee is a barrier island of Sanibel and part of the largest undeveloped mangrove ecosystem in the USA.

 When visiting, you have the opportunity to see an array of birds, including Osprey, Spoonbill, Heron, and waterfowl.
+We saw tons of birds.
 This is also a popular place for fishing and even spotting alligators and coyotes.
+We didn’t see any gators and were told dusk and dawn were the best time to see them.

 Additionally, you can kayak and paddleboard here.
 This can be done through Tarpon Bay Explorers – nearby.